C

 Is cryptocurrency taxed in South Dakota?

-South Dakota has no state income tax.
-Cryptocurrency capital gains and income face no state-level taxation.
-Only federal taxes apply to crypto activities.
+South Dakota has no state personal income tax.
+Cryptocurrency transactions face no state-level capital gains or income tax.
+Only federal IRS rules apply.

 What is the crypto capital gains tax rate in South Dakota?